Corsican Mint Lawn {Pros And Cons}

 corsican mint lawn

-You can have Corsican mint as a ground cover and enjoy its benefits.
+Yes, you can use corsican mint as a ground cover for your lawn and enjoy its benefits.
 This mint family aromatic groundcover is native to Sardinia, Corsica, Montecristo, France, and other Italian regions but has been naturalized in more European regions, including the British Isles and Portugal.

 Typically, most mint plants are large, upright, and leafy and grow invasively and aggressively.